Financial Accounting – Subsidiary Ledgers & Special Journals

 What you'll learn

-- We should have a basic understanding of financial accounting and debits and credits.
+- A basic understanding of financial accounting concepts, including debits and credits.

 NASBA CPE accredited course